LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 iii.
 Verify the fish’s length.
 Judge will score fish at the greatest length of which he is certain.

 iv.
-Verify whether the bass’ jaw or lip, or the redfish’s nose, is in contact with the measuring board fence.
+Verify whether the bass’ jaw or lip is in contact with the measuring board fence.
 Inability of the judge to verify will result in a penalty of 1 inch.

 v.
 Except where covered by hand or fingers, the entire fish, from its mouth/jaw to the tip of its caudal (tail) fin, must be visible in photos.
 If either end is covered or cropped off, the photo will be denied.